Signs You Should See a Dentist Immediately

 Constant Bad Taste or Persistent Bad Breath

-Experiencing a constant bad taste or bad breath that doesn’t go away with brushing and flossing can be indicative of dental issues like infections.
-A dentist can help identify and treat the underlying causes to refresh your breath and improve your oral hygiene.
+Persistent bad breath or unpleasant taste in the mouth that does not improve with brushing or flossing may be a sign of dental issues like infections.
+Your dentist can help identify and treat the underlying causes to refresh your breath and improve your oral hygiene.

 Pus or Signs of Infection